891 Comments

 Conservative Contrarian's avatar

 I assume you mean me.
 I can't say he lives in my head any more than any other egotistical, lying elected politician does.
 I may be more vocal in my criticisms of Trump than I was Biden, primarily because I knew what Biden was.
-On the other hand I supported Trump for specific reasons and now it has becoming obvious he lied; quite a bit.
+On the other hand I supported Trump for specific reasons and now it is becoming obvious he lied; quite a bit.
 Since I have standards I believe in, when someone lies to me I take note.

 Since I don't worship Trump, or any other person, I suspect he lives in the heads of his cult members much more than in the heads of those of us who think he has become a pathetic joke.